ChenSunMac/C-Shell-Toturial-CSC209/chapter6-process-signal-system-call/virtual-memory-management.md

      Easy to implement, keep a list, replace pages from the tail and add new pages at the head.
 - Optimal Page algorithm
+  Replace the page that will not be used for the longest period of time.
+Use the time when a page is to be used.